These Are The Best Full-Suspension Mountain Bikes Under $3,000 You Can Buy Online

-To conclude, these are awesome bikes at an unbeatable value by a decent brand who know their way around mountain biking.
+To conclude, these are awesome bikes at an unbeatable value by a decent brand that knows its way around mountain biking.
 Should you pay $200 extra for MT4100 brakes and RockShox Gold fork?
 Up to you and your preferences, as the point here is that both bikes have more than enough to offer at this price range.

 8. Specialized – Stumpjumper Alloy

-Specialized mountain bikes range is well-known for their performance-focused builds.
+Specialized’s mountain bikes range is well-known for its performance-focused builds.

 The Stumpjumper Alloy is based on the Stumpjumper Carbon, which has been the latest trend among mountain bike brands that are producing high-quality bikes at a more affordable rate.

 It is nice to see such an awesome bike with decent components during the shortage of entry- and mid-range bikes.
 Take a look at Mikes’ Bikes page to see more.